Te Kaunihera o Te Whare Wānanga o Waitaha

 - One permanent UC general staff member elected by the permanent general staff.

-- The USCA President elected by UC students.
+- The University of Canterbury Student Association (UCSA) President elected by UC students.

-See the full listing of University Council members.
+See the full list of University Council members.

 Meeting minutes and Vice-Chancellor's reports